gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ### Open issues

-- Add a hook to allow the generated compiler and linker command-line options to be tweaked before forking.
 - Add properties to set macros and include directories for a binary, allow these to be set as toolchain specific compiler args (ie -D and -I) as well.
 - Add properties to set system libs and lib directories for a binary, allow these to be set as toolchain specific linker args (ie -l and -L) as well.
 - Add set methods for each of these properties.
-- Split the compiler and linker settings out to separate types.

 ## Story: Link Windows resource files into native binaries